karthiknathan06/Bloomfilter/README.md

 3. **Checking Membership:**
    - To check if an element is in the set, it is hashed again using the same hash functions.
 If all the bits at the corresponding positions are `1`, the element might be in the set; if any bit is `0`, the element is definitely not in the set.
+   - It checks all the indices having set bits and return true.

      <img src="static/explain3.png" alt="Search text2" width="400"/>

 4. **False Positives:**
    - Bloom filters can return false positives, where the filter indicates that an element is in the set when it’s not.
 However, they never return false negatives.
+   - Here eventhough Africa is not in the set, and the indices returned by hash functions are already set, it is false positive case.

      <img src="static/explain4.png" alt="Search NA text" width="400"/>

+   - These FP could be reduced by using proper hash functions, increasing the bucket size, increasing the hash functions and so on.

+## When not to use BF

+- When exact results needed
+- When deletion required
+- When space efficiency not a concern
+- If dataset is small

 ## Efficiency Compared to Hash Maps